tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 **Step 1: A Recursive CTE**

-First, I’m going to build a recursive CTE to select the current date, and then another year’s worth of dates.
+First, I'm going to build a recursive CTE to select the current date, and then another year's worth of dates.

 ```sql
 DECLARE @GoDate DATE = GETDATE()